Loading lesson…

 The big idea: copyright and AI is an active legal battlefield, not a settled rulebook.
 What is allowed today may be illegal next year, and vice versa.
 If you build with AI, keep one eye on the courts.

-What is the core idea behind "Copyright and AI: Who Owns What?"?
+What is the main idea of "Copyright and AI: Who Owns What?"?

-Which best describes the scope of "Copyright and AI: Who Owns What?"?
+Which concept is most central to "Copyright and AI: Who Owns What?"?